 Generally, it is very safe though there’s a slight chance of some side effects to occur.
 Nevertheless, it’s a very advanced technology that’s widely available for both health and beauty benefits.

 How does light therapy work?

 Light therapy uses light to cure diseases while also minimizing negative side effects that overexposure to light can have on your skin.
 Phototherapy uses controlled UV light at different wavelengths in order to treat several skin conditions.
-Other treatments involve coloured lights to kill bacteria or other microorganisms that may be causing them as well as kick starting your bodies natural healing processes.
+Other treatments involve coloured lights to kill bacteria or other microorganisms that may be causing them as well as kick-starting your bodies natural healing processes.
 Additionally, modern devices have been recently introduced to help improve beauty imperfections on the skin.
-Light is also used to stimulate daylight conditions in order to treat mood, and sleep-related conditions.
+Light is also used to simulate daylight conditions in order to treat mood and sleep-related conditions.

 For some treatments, expertise in optical radiation is necessary since light therapy uses infrared, visible, and UV light to cure ailments and lower its negative impact on the patient.
 Many of these more advanced treatments are now available for you to use at home.
 Care must be taken as using the correct light exposure for the correct amount of time is very important.

 Light therapy has been used for thousands of years in one form or another.
 The Assyrian, Inca, and early German settlers even believed that the sun was a deity that blessed them with health and prosperity.
 Buddhists and the Chinese have also made similar remarks of the sun’s natural healing properties.